You are here: Home Author Guidelines

 The registered systematic reviews must contain a number mentioned in the manuscripts at the end of abstracts and at the end of the manuscripts both.

 In systematic Review papers, authors are also encouraged to obtain institutional ethical approval from their university/hospital.

 Statement of ethics in case reports

-The manuscript should contain a sentence delegating that, a written informed consent for publication was taken and from whom
+The manuscript should contain a sentence delegating that, written informed consent for publication was taken and from whom

-Accordingly, case reports/ case series should have an approval from their Institutional /Hospital/University Ethics Committee for all investigations involving human or animal subjects.
+Accordingly, case reports/ case series should have approval from their Institutional /Hospital/University Ethics Committee for all investigations involving human or animal subjects.